sadiqgoni/floratale/README.md

 - **Daily Plant Discovery**: Learn about new plants every day
 - **Offline Support**: Works without internet connection

-## 🚀 Website
+## Website

-Visit our promotional website at `https://floratale.netlify.app/` to learn more about the app and download the APK file.
+Visit our promotional website to learn more about the app and download the APK file at [Floratale](https://floratale.netlify.app/).

 ### Website Features:
 - Professional design showcasing app features